JCBarry/cluster-airbrake/readme.md

     $ npm install cluster-airbrake

 ## Usage
 Initialize cluster-airbrake with your Airbrake API key.
+Currently, it will only capture `uncaughtExceptions`.

 ## Example